 Earlier in the week the Home Office said it planned to "legislate as soon as parliamentary time allows" to bring in email surveillance measures.

-Ministers say change is needed to help fight crime and terrorism, but critics warn it is an attack on privacy.'Not hacked'
+Ministers say change is needed to help fight crime and terrorism, but critics warn it is an attack on privacy.

 A spokeswoman said: "The Home Office website was the subject of on online protest last night.

 "This is a public facing website and no sensitive information is held on it.

 "There is no indication that the site was hacked and other Home Office systems were not affected."

 She said measures have been put in place to protect the website, and the Home Office will monitor the situation.